The best JPG to PDF converters make it simple and easy to convert images to PDF files.

 Soda PDF has support for a vast range of other file formats besides JPGs, so it can work as your go-to software for converting all kinds of files to and from the PDF format.

-Wondershare PDFElement is a PDF editor and converter for Windows and Mac.
+PDFelement is a PDF editor and converter for Windows and Mac.
 Besides letting you convert between a host of file formats, the software has excellent tools you can use to edit your PDF files after conversion.
 There’s support for OCR, form editing, digital signing, and online sharing through Dropbox and Google Drive.

-PDFElement offers a Standard plan which offers a lot of features, including editing, annotating, exporting, forms, and PDF file conversion.
+PDFelement offers a Standard plan which offers a lot of features, including editing, annotating, exporting, forms, and PDF file conversion.
 The Pro plan adds OCR, editable form fields, and batch processing of documents, you’ll need the Pro version.